 A little bit of HTML can go a long way in formatting your blog posts and optimizing for Google.
 WordPress lets you add many of the common ones in the same manner as MS Word, so it’s very easy to add bold, italic, underline tags.
 However, to add header tags for example, you need to know about HTML codes.
 I use very little HTML, but to get my subheadings in that nice green font, I add <h4> before and </h4> after to tell WordPress how to format them.
 In WordPress you can also use the “style” guide to choose between paragraph and several heading styles.
 This also indicates to Google that it’s a heading and should be more closely examined.
 At the very least, a properly built website will have a few <h> tag levels for you to choose from to help with formatting.

 Get on Google+

 Yes, it’s time to consider getting involved in Google+, but only if you’re prepared to really dig in and get active.
-I’ll admit, I’m not super active on G+, but a recent report from XYZ showed that an active G+ Business Page can improve your Google ranking by as many as 14 places.
+I’ll admit, I’m not super active on G+, but some reports show an active G+ Business Page can improve your Google ranking by as many as 14 places.
 That’s pretty significant.
-While you’re there, you’ll also need to set up Google authorship and attach that to your blog.
-This helps you to build authority with all of your writing, and also makes your blog articles stand out from the competition by placing your headshot beside your writing in search results.

 There you have it.
 All of my beginner SEO tips for bloggers in two easy to read articles.
 I hope this helps.
 Make sure to let me know about your successes so I can feature you on a future blog post.